Letters to Parents

 There are a number of ways to access high-quality careers guidance:

 FUS Careers Advisors

-Careers advice would normally have been available at the Options Evening, however, with the current COVID situation, careers questions can be emailed to either:
+Careers advice would normally have been available at the Options Evening, however, with the current COVID situation, careers questions can be emailed to:

-- FUS Careers Lead: Miss Lucy Giles, LucyGiles@fernup.dorset.sch.uk
+- FUS Careers Advisor: Miss Lucy Giles, LucyGiles@fernup.dorset.sch.uk

 Our school is also fortunate to have over 60 graduate teaching staff who are experts in their fields, who come with a range of invaluable experience and careers knowledge.
 Please contact our Heads of Subject using their emails on their associated option pages where they are more than happy to advise and support you and your child.

 As a regional leader in digital education, FUS is the first centre in Dorset to offer T-Level Qualifications.
 We begin by launching two Digital T Level routes where students will study in new facilities in our Computing and Robotics Centre.
 Students will leave at 18 as qualified and experience software developers or IT support technicians ready for the world of work.
 For more details please see the Computer Science or Digital IT options.
 From September 2023 we will be also offering T-Levels in Childcare.